20squares/credible-commitments/credible-commitments/README.md

     - [Sanity checks](#sanity-checks)
 # Summary

-In this FRP we focused on modelling some of the thoughts experiments around prisoner's dilemma with credible commitments as detailed in [Xin's research](https://docs.google.com/presentation/d/1on6OpmjEuFQ5HQOx6b6JjWzUHZx5pBoWbxVJyKAFS_c/edit#slide=id.p).
-We then generalized these experiments to a more tangible case involving frontrunning and swaps in a *automatic market maker (AMM)*.
+In this FRP we focused on modelling some of the thought experiments around prisoner's dilemma with credible commitments as detailed in [Xin's research](https://docs.google.com/presentation/d/1on6OpmjEuFQ5HQOx6b6JjWzUHZx5pBoWbxVJyKAFS_c/edit#slide=id.p).
+We then generalized these experiments to a more tangible case involving frontrunning and swaps in an *automatic market maker (AMM)*.

 ## Analytics results